 Applying California law, the United States District Court for the Northern District of California has held that a medical equipment company's sales of allegedly defective products are not professional services excluded under a D&O liability policy.
 Scottsdale Ins.
 Co. v.
-Coapt Systems, Inc., et al., 2013 WL 3146781 (N.D.
+Coapt Sys., Inc., 2013 WL 3146781 (N.D.
 Cal.
 June 18, 2013).
 In addition, the court held that the company's alleged fraudulent conveyance of corporate assets to evade the claims of injured patients was not derivative of the patients' injuries such that it is barred by the policy's bodily injury exclusion.

 Numerous physicians and patients brought claims against a medical device company that allegedly sold defective products to the physicians.
-The claimants asserted that the physicians' use of the products caused serious side effects to the patients, which in turn caused damage to the physicians' reputations.
-In addition, the claimants contended that, once the medical device company and its directors and officers learned of the harm caused by their products, they transferred the company's assets to hinder the physicians and patients from collecting on their claims.
-The company's directors and officers sought coverage under a directors and officers liability insurance policy.
+The claimants asserted that the physicians' use of the products caused serious side effects to the patients, which, in turn, caused damage to the physicians' reputations.
+In addition, the claimants contended that once the medical device company and its directors and officers learned of the harm caused by their products, they transferred the company's assets to hinder the physicians and patients from collecting on their claims.
+The company's directors and officers sought coverage under a D&O liability insurance policy.
 The insurer denied coverage based on the policy's bodily injury and professional services exclusions.

 In the subsequent coverage litigation, the court ruled that the exclusions did not bar coverage for the claims.
 First, the court addressed the professional services exclusion, which precluded coverage for "any Claim alleging, based upon, arising out of, attributable to, directly or indirectly resulting from, in consequence of, or in any way involving the rendering or falling to render professional services."
-The insurer argued that the reputational injury and
+The insurer argued that the reputational injury and fraudulent conveyance claims came within the exclusion because the medical device company was involved in the manufacturing and sale of its products, which constitute professional services under California law.
+The court disagreed that all sale and marketing activities constitute professional services, finding instead that the company's alleged activities were ordinary commerce and thus not within the professional services exclusion.